cyfarwydd-tian/omnih2o-learn/readme-learn.md

+this md file is built by chatgpt, more details will be update later
 # omnih2o: A Personal Learning Journey

-This repository is a personal exploration and study of the [omnih2o](https://github.com/username/omnih2o) project.
+This repository is a personal exploration and study of the [omnih2o](https://github.com/LeCAR-Lab/human2humanoid.git) project.
 My goal is to understand its architecture, design patterns, and implementation details by analyzing and reconstructing its components.

 ## 📚 Learning Objectives